Channelislanders/toolkit/README.md

 - `pip install cfgrib`

 4. Restart the session
-5. Choose “channelisladers” as the kernel
+5. Choose “channelislanders” as the kernel
 6. Run the toolkit.

 If the user is working locally: